neelakansha85/site-setup-wizard/readme.txt

 10. Analytics page for metrics collection

 == Upgrade Notice ==
+= 1.5.8 =
+Fixed broken css issue when using Twenty Seventeen theme and Site Setup Wizard

 = 1.5.7 =
 Fixed issue related to not allowing users to create sites with a single quote in the site title